* FTSEurofirst 300 down 0.5 pct, falls from 6-1/2-yr high

 Europe's largest economy, increased at its weakest rate since

-September and service sector growth also slowed.
+September.
+Service sector growth also slowed.

 "The market doesn't like at all the French PMIs, and the